ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 ROI.
 Clearing the ROI is achieved by setting a later DO_SET_ROI command with all zero for ``param5``-``param7`` (Lat, Lon and Alt).

-#HW TODO / QUESTION - confirm behaviour is as above for plane and rover.
-The code looks like this only works with a camera mount, and it doesn't try to align using the vehicle itself.
-Does it continue to point at the target across waypoints as for copter?
-If so, then probably can just have one section for this.

 **Command parameters**